enauman/NSegmentDisplay/README.md

   </ul>
 Now create the digit and segment data that will be passed to the object instance, as in this example:<br />
   <img src="IMG_5969.JPG" width="300"><br />
-  This dislay is only slightly non-standard because of the additional segment for the colon.
+  This dislay is only slightly non-standard because of the additional segments for the colon.
 It happens to be common cathode.
   <pre>
     int NUM_SEG_PINS = 8;
     int NUM_DIGIT_PINS = 4;